ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 [YAML](https://yaml.org/) defines a workflow.

+Workflows specify:

+* How a job is triggered.
+* The running environment.
-Workflows specify how a job is triggered, the running environment, and the commands to run.
+* The commands to run.

-The machine running workflows is called a _runner_.
+The machine running the workflows is called a _runner_.

 ## Arm-hosted GitHub runners

 Hosted GitHub runners are provided by GitHub, so you do not need to set up and manage cloud infrastructure.
 Arm-hosted GitHub runners use the Arm architecture so you can build and test software without the necessity for cross-compiling or instruction emulation.

-Arm-hosted GitHub runners enable you to optimize your workflows, reduce cost, and improve energy consumption.
+Arm-hosted GitHub runners enable you to:

+* Optimize your workflows.
+* Reduce cost.
+* Improve energy consumption.

-Additionally, the Arm-hosted runners are preloaded with essential tools, making it easier for to develop and test your applications.
+Additionally, the Arm-hosted runners are preloaded with essential tools, which makes it easier for to develop and test your applications.

 Arm-hosted runners are available for Linux and Windows.
 This Learning Path uses Linux.